 Rotavirus, a name most despised by parents, is a highly infectious virus that causes diarrhea in children which can last up to two weeks.
 It also causes vomiting and high fever.
 Rotavirus can be so severe that children can quickly become dehydrated and need hospitalization.
 It can infect people of all ages but the infection most often occurs and is more severe in children less than 5 years of age.
 Worldwide Rotavirus is responsible for 611,000 childhood deaths out of which more than 80% occur in low-income countries.
 (Taneja and Malik, 2012)*.

-This virus spreads through fecal-oral route i.e. infected people can infect others if they don’t sanitize hands properly after a bowel movement.
-People caring for a rotavirus affected child can spread this disease if they don’t sanitize their hands after cleaning the child or a nappy change.
+This virus spreads through the fecal-oral route i.e. infected people can infect others if they don’t sanitize their hands properly after a bowel movement.
+People caring for a rotavirus-affected child can spread this disease if they don’t sanitize their hands after cleaning the child or a nappy change.
 This virus then reaches the surfaces when touched and thus catches hold of their new prey.
-When one person in the family has caught Rotavirus parents need to be super attentive in their clean up, hand washing, laundry, food preparation and trash related work.
+When one person in the family has caught Rotavirus parents need to be super attentive in their clean up, hand washing, laundry, food preparation and trash-related work.

-As a dip is seen in frequency of bowel movement, the child should be gradually graduated from liquid to soft diet; but be sure to keep the child hydrated.
-Offer the child some light soft easy to digest foods like banana, stewed apple, boiled rice / pasta, khichri / gruels, strained vegetable puree (starchy vegetable like potato or easy to digest bottle gourd), washed pulses as soups.
+As a dip is seen in the frequency of bowel movements, the child should be gradually graduated from liquid to soft diet; but be sure to keep the child hydrated.
+Offer the child some light soft easy to digest foods like banana, stewed apple, boiled rice / pasta, khichri / gruels, strained vegetable puree (starchy vegetable like potato or easy-to-digest bottle gourd), washed pulses as soups.
 The last thing that should be introduced back into the baby’s diet is milk and milk products.